rmello4d/TheSustainableDeveloper/brainandmind.md

 This simple and organic idea of the mind opens a wonderful environment to work with.

-Lets now explore 3 essential elements of our minds that impact energy consuption.
+Lets now explore 3 essential elements of our minds that impact energy consumption.

 First is 'language', the energy eater.